 God is a jealous God who demands exclusive worship, who views any form of idolatry as a major sin (Deut 4:24; Ex 20:5, 34:14).
+God is not jealous of us, but He is jealous for us.
+He calls us to love Him with our whole minds, bodies, and souls and we can't do that if our affections are divided (Mk 12:30).
+He wants the best for us which is Himself.
 He faithfully loves His people and expects the same faithfulness and complete allegiance from us in return.
 Paul had this same positive, godly jealousy and protective attribute that his followers would be solely devoted to God (2 Cor 11:2).
 However, the normal (contemporary) use of the word denotes the negative attitude or action of resentment.

 Cain’s response to his offering not being accepted, while his brother’s was, led to his feeling of rejection.
 He did not seek to bring an acceptable offering but continued to be offended and this jealousness resulted in him murdering Abel (Gen 4:2-8).